Skip to Content

 November 18th, 2025

-Hands securing a cable lock through a handgun, emphasizing gun safety.
+Hands securing a pistol with a red cable lock on a wooden table

 The rising number of firearm deaths and injuries continues to be a serious and growing concern for Colorado’s Denver Metro communities.
 In recognition of National Injury Prevention Day, November 18, your local public health and hospital partners want to provide important information to their communities about this data.
 In Colorado, deaths due to suicide account for 70.7% of intentional firearm injuries for people of all ages.
 Among youth, one in five Colorado teens reports being able to access a loaded gun without adult permission in under one hour.
 Preventing unintentional injuries, especially for kids, is possible by using secure storage to prevent unsupervised access to firearms.